risawitama/verbose-potato/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?